Published on 12 August 2026

 Compare factoring costs against:

-- Business overdrafts may offer lower rates but with stricter limits and security requirements.
+- Business overdrafts may offer lower rates but with stricter limits and security requirements, while secured vs unsecured business bridging loans can sometimes plug short-term gaps at different risk levels.

-- Supply chain finance: Potentially cheaper if your customers are large organisations with such programmes.
+- Supply chain finance: Potentially cheaper if your customers are large organisations with such programmes, though fast business bridging loans may be more appropriate when you need rapid, lump-sum funding for specific projects.

-- Peer-to-peer lending can offer competitive rates for established businesses with strong financials.
+- Peer-to-peer lending can offer competitive rates for established businesses with strong financials, alongside other instruments covered in our wider finance and business blog on UK SME funding.

 Conclusion: Making an Informed Decision

 Invoice factoring costs extend well beyond the advertised discount rate.
-By comprehensively assessing all fees and calculating your effective APR, you can determine whether factoring represents a cost-effective solution for your business.
+The financing cost element is often called a Discount Charge, and it works much like interest because it is payable on the amount of funds utilised.
+By comprehensively assessing all fees and calculating your effective APR, you can determine whether a factoring facility represents a cost-effective solution for your business.

 Ultimately, factoring should accelerate your business growth rather than merely sustaining cash flow.
 If the costs erode your margins without enabling meaningful expansion or operational improvements, it's time to reconsider your financing strategy.